Executive Program · 2026 Cohort 1

 Founder and Executive Director, Indo-Pacific Studies Center · Lead Faculty (MPSI)

-Political theorist and practitioner-oriented strategist focused on Indo-Pacific regional order, alliance dynamics, and policy design under constraint.
-Leads strategic framing across the program and anchors the applied judgement architecture that underpins the cohort.
+Political theorist and practitioner-oriented strategist focused on Indo-Pacific regional order, strategic pressure diagnosis, and policy design under constraint.
+Anchors SPF framing and capstone standards across the program.

 Will Marshall